 Number one on our list is, of course, the embroidery machine.
 Without your embroidery machine, you can forget about embroidery.
 It really is the most important piece to this puzzle.
 There are tons of machines on the market varying in all shapes in sizes, from single needles to multi-needle machines.
 Let’s briefly go over each of these machine types:

 Single head embroidery machines are generally more user-friendly and are mainly used for basic sewing and digital embroidery designs.
 Can you guess why it’s called a single needle machine?
 Because a single needle stays in place while the embroidery arm moves over the flatbed and embroiderers the design you’ve chosen.
-A small downside to the single needle is every time you have a color change you have to switch the thread.
-These machines are widely available within most shopping centers and sewing stores, and will most likely be the easiest machine type for you to find.
+A small downside to the single needle is that you have to switch the thread every time you have a color change.
+These machines are widely available within most shopping centers and sewing stores and will most likely be the easiest machine type for you to find.

 Although these machines are user-friendly and great for the hobbyist embroiderer, if you’re looking to start a business or make money with your embroidery, this won’t be the right machine for you.
 The largest hoop size for most single needle machines is 8×12.
-This means that embroidering jacket backs, hats & caps, bags, and other larger / uniquely shaped items are either extremely difficult or impossible to embroider on.
+This means that embroidering jacket backs, hats & caps, bags, and other larger / uniquely shaped items are extremely difficult or impossible to embroider.

 While they can be slightly more challenging to master, multi-head machines are the “say all be all” when it comes to embroidery.
 Using a multi-needle machine unlocks unlimited potential for your embroidery.
-Although there is a learning curve when first starting on a multi-needle machine, it’s nothing you can’t handle.
-Especially with all the great educational resources available online these days.
-These machines are comprised of 4-16 needles, each of which sew its own thread color.
+Although there is a learning curve when first starting on a multi-needle machine, it’s nothing you can’t handle, especially with all the great educational resources available online these days.
+These machines contain 4-16 needles, each of which sews its own thread color.
 This is a huge benefit as you’ll save tons of run time not having to switch colors manually.